 - Agave Nectar adds simple sweetness, making this the most irresistible strawberry purée!

 For my vegan strawberry cake, I used a strawberry reduction.
 That means cooking the strawberries down, removing a lot of their juices.
-That leaves behind a thick, strawberry paste.
-It’s perfect to add strawberry flavor to a cake.
+That leaves behind a thick strawberry paste.
+It’s perfect for adding strawberry flavor to a cake.

 - Strawberries — We’ll use frozen strawberries to keep this recipe so simple

 - Agave Nectar — Using a simple syrup, like agave nectar, adds a touch of sweetness to this sauce.
 Strawberries with sugar cut the tartness and enhance their sweetness.
 You can substitute maple syrup or even a no-calorie syrup sweetener too.